 Erin McNally in Concert: A Benefit CSUF Performing Arts Students

-Saturday, June 23, 2018 at 7 pm
+Saturday, June 23, 2018, 7 pm

 Meng Concert Hall

 Clayes Performing Arts Center

-A light, catered reception in the McCarty Grand Foyer and a meet-and-greet with the students will follow their performance.
+Guests spent an inspiring afternoon with the talented performers of the 2018 Senior BFA Musical Theatre Class.
+A light, catered reception in the McCarty Grand Foyer and a meet-and-greet with the students followed their performance.

-“A Humbug of an Afternoon with Mr. Scrooge”
+A Humbug of an Afternoon with Mr. Scrooge